haigarmen/Sonic-Interactions/docs/Process/00_Process-log.md

 3. Design for Interaction:
 While all users are located in different physical spaces, they perceive the same virtual world.
 All users can hear and see each other doing things in VR, even if they are not directly involved with one another which can be distracting or engaging.
 Design tasks that require teamwork through shared manipulation of objects for creating challenging, productive and fun experiences.

 4. Natural Embodiment:
 Our empirical work confirms that participants highly valued having an avatar that gave them the ability to ‘‘physically’’ and naturally engage with each other.

 Similarly physically walking in VR provided a satisfying sense of presence.
 We encourage creators of collaborate VREs to design shared spaces and interactions using natural locomotion, and only use teleportation or related transportation methods as a fallback technique if the space limit requires it.

-#19.07.02
+### 19.07.02
 A-frame examples:
-Tues:
+- Tues:
-1-hello World - primitives
+    1. hello World - primitives
-2-360 image
+    2. 360 image

-Wed:
+- Wed:
-3-360 & primitives
+    3. 360 & primitives
-4-import model
+    4. import model

-Thurs:
+- Thurs:
-5-links
+    5. create links

-Friday:
+- Friday:
-6-Networked VR
+    6. Networked VR

+# IDEA:
-# note: have made a subdomain with WP at music.haigarmen.com. start thinking about how to publish music there. original compositions, videos, performances, gig schedule,
+ made *music.haigarmen.com.* start thinking about how to publish music there. original compositions, videos, performances, gig schedule,

-#19.07.09
+### 19.07.09
 Week two of VR workshop:
 need to figure out how to do the following:
-[ ] bg images in networked vr
+- [x] bg images in networked vr
-[ ] switching scenes
+- [x] switching scenes
-[X] simple animation
+- [X] simple animation

-[ ] ambient music loops
+- [x] ambient music loops

-#19.07.11
+### 19.07.11
-# getting Node.js running on my server
-install node.js first - pretty straight forward https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04
+- getting Node.js running on my server install node.js first - pretty straight forward https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04

-installed PM2
+- [X] install PM2

 then configured to run
 sudo pm2 start /var/www/vr.haigarmen.com/server/easyrtc-server.js systemctl